+ruginad aynasty (1520 1-12)

 Emperor Period

 Ghiyasuddin Tughlaq 1320-24

 Muhammad Tughlaq 1324-51

 Firoz Shah Tughlaq 1351-88

 Mohammad Khan 1388

 Ghiyassuddin Tughlaq Shah II 1388

 Abu Baqr 1389-90

 Nasiruddin Muhammad 1390-94

 Humayun 1394-95

 Nasiruddin Mahmud 1395-1412

-Ruler Period of Rule Important facts Ghiyasuddin Tughlaq 1320-1325 Khusrau Khan, the last king of the Khilji dynasty was killed by Ghazni Malik, and Ghazni Malik ascended the throne assuming the title Ghiyasuddin Tughlaq.
-He died in an accident and his son Jauna (Ulugh Khan) succeeded him under the title Mohammad-bin-Tughlaq.
+Ruler Period of Rule Important facts Ghiyasuddin 1320- 1.
+Khusrau Khan, the last king of the Khilji dynasty was killed by Tughlaq 1325 Ghazni Malik, and Ghazni Malik ascended the throne assuming the title Ghiyasuddin Tughlaq.
+2. He died in an accident and his son Jauna (Ulugh Khan) succeeded him under the title Mohammad-bin-Tughlaq.

-Mohammad-bin 1325-1351 1 Drings Jours Son of Chivaguddin Tughlag accorded the 1525-1551 1.
-Prince Jauna, Son of Ghiyasuddin Tughlaq ascended the Tughlaq throne in 1325 2.
+Mohammad- 1325- 1.
+Prince Jauna, Son of Ghiyasuddin Tughlaq ascended the throne bin Tughlaq 1351 in 1325 2.
 He tried to introduce many administrative reforms.
-He had 5 ambitious projects for which he has become particularly debatable.
-TaxationintheDoab(1326) Transfer of Capital (1327) Introduction of Token Currency (1329) Proposed Khurasan Expedition (1329) Qarachil Expedition (1330) 3.
+He had : ambitious projects for which he has become particularly debatable.
+Taxation in the Doab (1326 Transfer of Capital (1327 Introduction of Token Currency (1329 Proposed Khurasan Expedition (1329) Qarachil Expedition (1330 3.
 His five projects have led to revolts all around his empire.
-His last days were spent in checking the revolts 1335 Madurai became independent (Jalaluddin Ahsan Shah) 1336 Foundation of Vijayanagar (Harihar & Bukka), Warangal became independent (Kanhaiya) 1341-47 Revolts of Sada Amirs & Foundation of Bahamani in 1347 (Hasan Gangu) He died in Thatta while campaigning in Sindh against Taghi, a Turkish slave.
-Firoz Shah 1351-1388 1.
+His last days were spent in checking the revolt 1335 Madurai became independent (Jalaluddin Ahsan Shah 1336 Foundation of Vijayanagar (Harihar & Bukka), Waranga became independent (Kanhaiya 1341-47 Revolts of Sada Amirs & Foundation of Bahamani in 1347 (Hasan Gangu He died in Thatta while campaigning in Sindh against Taghi, Turkish slave.
+125 Firoz Shah 1.
 He was a cousin of Mohammad-bin-Tughlaq.
-After his Tughlaq death, the nobles and the theologians of the court selected Firoz Shah as the next Sultan.
-2. Established of Diwan-i-Khairat (department for poor and needy people) and Diwan-l-Bundagan (department of slaves) 4.
-Making Iqtadari system hereditary.
-5. Construction of canals for irrigation from the Yamuna to the city of Hissar 6.
+After his death Tughlaq 1388 the nobles and the theologians of the court selected Firoz Shah a the next Sultan 2.
+Established of Diwan-i-Khairat (department for poor and need) people) and Diwan-l-Bundagan (department of slaves 4 ) 4.
+Making Iqtadari system hereditary 5.
+Construction of canals for irrigation from the Yamuna to the city of Hissa ▼ 6.
 From the Sutlej to the Ghaggar.
-From the Ghaggar to Firozabad 7.
-From Mandvi and Sirmour Hills to Hansi in Haryana.
-8. Establishment of four new towns, Firozabad, Fatehabad, Jaunpur and Hissar.
-Jaunpur and Inssai.
+From the Ghaggar to Firozabac 7.
+From Mandvi and Sirmour Hills to Hansi in Haryana 8.
+Establishment of four new towns, Firozabad, Fatehabad Jaunpur and Hissar.

-After Firoz Shah 1388-1414 1.
-The Tughlaq dynasty would not survive much after Firoz Tughlaq Shah's death.
+After Firoz z 1388- 1.
+The Tughlaq dynasty would not survive much after Firoz Shah's Shah Tughlaq 1414 death.
 The Malwa, Gujarat and Sharqi (Jaunpur) Kingdoms broke away from the Sultanate.
 2. Timur Invasion: (1398-99) Timur, a Turk, invaded India in 1398 during the reign of Muhammad Shah Tughlaq, the last ruler of the Tughlaq dynasty.
 His army mercilessly sacked and plundered Delhi.
 3. Timur returned to Central Asia, leaving a nominee to rule to Punjab which ended the Tughlaq dynasty.